BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 You can try it here:  https://www.babylonjs-playground.com/#XCPP9Y#28

+#### Accessing parts

+You can use the following properties to get button's parts (if available):
+* image: Returns the image part of the button (if any)
+* textBlock: Returns the image part of the button (if any)

 #### Visual animations
 By default a button will change its opacity on pointerOver and will change it scale when clicked.
 You can define your own animations with the following callbacks: